PCAR selects Helpline Software after a multi-year RFP toimprove statewide caller experience

 Many organizations reliant on generic answering services, front-desk overflow teams, after-hours call centers, or non-crisis administrative staff use third-party answering services as the first point of contact.

 This typically leads to operators acting inappropriately with survivors, asking the wrong questions, misrepresenting services, or creating confidentiality concerns.
+One example involved a caller being told a sexual-harassment-related concern was not a service the agency offered, even though it was.

 2. Long hold times cause callers to hang up

-In a DomesticShelters.org Helpline Software webinar, some agencies described vendors that failed to answer immediately.
-Others described outside vendors servicing multiple organizations at once, which led to survivors sitting on hold for extremely long periods, including for up to two hours.
+A call answering service that looks fine on paper can still fail in real life if callers wait too long.
+In a recent Helpline Software webinar, some agencies described vendors where calls were not answered right away.
+Others described outside vendors servicing multiple organizations at once, which led to survivors sitting on hold for extremely long periods (i.e., around two hours).

 3. The schedule may say one thing, but the calls follow another